RUAA Grant Program

 - Submit IRS Form W-9 identifying the chartered organization’s Employer Identification Number (EIN)

-- Use the RUAA’s communication tools including, but not limited to, the events calendar, broadcast email, and registration system, to promote the program for which funds are granted
+- Use the RUAA’s communication tools including, but not limited to email and registration system, to promote the program and record alumni engagement for which funds are granted

 - Include a statement referencing the use of grant monies received from the RUAA in communications about the program/event, for example, “This program made possible through financial support received from the Rutgers University Alumni Association”